kpbaks/git.fish/README.md

 # git.fish

-Collection of abbreviations and interactive fish-shell integration's I use to make `git` easier!
+Collection of abbreviations and interactive fish-shell integrations I use to make `git` easier!

 ## Requirements